hardware/nsd-dnssec/README.md

 ...
 ```

-Generate ZSK and KSK keys (it may take some time)
+Generate ZSK and KSK keys (it may take some time...) :

 ```
 docker exec -ti nsd keygen domain.tld